 The UK government is now beginning a national roll out of an approved COVID-19 vaccine.
 The vaccine will be rolled out according to the government prioritisation plan, so it may be some time before participants receive an invitation for vaccination.
 Before having this approved vaccine, you would need to find out which vaccine you were given as part of the study (unblind).
-As we are still collecting important information about the safety and the immune response to the study COVID-19 vaccine, if you do not intend to receive the approved vaccine, please do not unblind.
+As we are still collecting important information about the safety and the immune response to the study COVID-19 vaccine, please consider if you would accept the invite to receive the approved vaccine before unblinding.
 It will only be possible to unblind when the approved vaccine is being rolled out in your area AND you are in an eligible group of people.